yuzu-emu/yuzu-emu.github.io/site/content/help/early-access/index.md

 >}}

 #### Step 5
-Now that your account is linked, Copy your login token:
+Now that your account is linked, copy your login token by highlighting the text and pressing `CTRL + C` on your keyboard.

 {{< imgs
     "./5.png|yuzu Profile token"